-In 1993 the Beat ’em Up genre was still incredibly popular and we had excellent examples of them at the arcades and home consoles, but for some reason, this one made by Jaleco never really got the recognition it deserved compared to Streets of Rage or Ninja Turtles Games.
+In 1993 the Beat ’em Up genre was still incredibly popular and we had excellent examples of them at the arcades and home consoles, but for some reason, this one made by Jaleco never really got the recognition it deserved compared to Streets of Rage or Ninja Turtles to name a few.

 The graphics, art style, and music are great, and while the gameplay may be a tad slow, and the story pretty non-existent (at least here, in Japan it has more cutscenes and backstory, this being the 2nd game in a trilogy) the strong combat mechanics make this is a very enjoyable game for fans of beating up thugs on the street.